-When was Brick By Brick established?
+Why was Brick By Brick set up?

-Who owns Brick By Brick?
+Who owns and runs Brick By Brick?

 Brick By Brick is owned by Croydon Council, the sole shareholder.

 Corporate decisions are made by a Board comprised of two Directors nominated by Croydon Council.

 Brick By Brick is an independent business, and does not form a part of Croydon Council.
 The financial operations of Brick By Brick are decided by our Board and detailed in our business plan.
 Croydon Council is entirely separate, and has its own processes and procedures for deciding on its finances.

 Brick By Brick is completing it’s last pipeline sites and currently has no plans for further developments

 We build and sell new homes, of a variety of tenures, and this activity creates a profit.
 Any profit realised by the development process creates a dividend which is returned to the council (as sole shareholder).
 This means 100% of the profit made by the company is returned to the Council and is available to fund the delivery of frontline services.

 Development requires an initial investment of capital, which is typically provided by funding.
 The council has provided some funding to Brick By Brick, initially lending against individual schemes.
 We needed to demonstrate a financially viable business case for the scheme, similar to what we would provide a bank if they were lending to us.
 Brick By Brick pays market rates of interest on these loans, and all lending is secured against the land.